 When you’ve positioned yourself properly and you’ve convinced your target market segment why they should buy from you, that’s when the STP marketing model has done its job successfully.

-Utilizing the STP marketing model is one of the most crucial processes that you can undertake to grow your business.
+Utilizing the STP marketing model of market segmentation targeting and positioning is one of the most crucial processes that you can undertake to grow your business.
 With the STP model, you and your team will be put on a test where you’ll learn whether you’re capable or not to take your business to the next level.
 It will test your ability to research and think creatively about your target market and marketing approaches.

 Get More Customers By Using Inbound Marketing